- host-proof web app

 - single page app

 Clipperz is a host-proof web app ↑

+“Host sensitive data in encrypted form, so that clients can only access and manipulate it by providing a passphrase which is never transmitted to the server.
 The server is limited to persisting and retrieving whatever encrypted data the browser sends it, and never actually accesses the sensitive data in its plain form.
-All encryption and decryption takes place inside the browser itself.
+It.
+All encryption and decryption takes place inside the browser itself.”

-Building on this idea, we have been designing and implementing a more general architecture for “privacy aware” web applications that we like to call zero-knowledge web apps.
-The basic idea is to create “no trust needed” services, where users can inspect and verify anything running in the browser, where attention is drifted away from the entity providing the service to the code the application runs.
+Building on this idea, we have been designing and implementing a more general architecture for “privacy aware” web applications.
+The basic idea was to create a no trust needed service, where users could inspect and verify anything running in the browser.
+We wanted attention to be drifted away from the entity providing the service to the code the application runs.

-Clipperz is probably the most radical example of a host-proof web application.
+Clipperz password manager is probably the most radical example of a host-proof web application.
 It even ignore usernames!

 Clipperz is a single page app ↑

 “An SPA moves logic from the server to the client.
 This results in the role of the web server evolving into a pure data API or web service.
 This architectural shift has, in some circles, been coined “Thin Server Architecture” to highlight that complexity has been moved from the server to the client.”